 In the optional part-time final project, fellows also will have the opportunity either to develop an advocacy plan for their organization, or to take on a substantive policy project in which they create at least one practical policy output—for instance, mock regulations, toolkits for policymakers, white papers, op-eds, or an app.
 We expect organizations to commit a minimum of 8-10 hours a week for this project phase from July 31 to September 15th if they choose to participate.

-Applications are open for the Summer 2023 Nonprofit and Public Interest Fellowship and are due on April 18, 2023.
-If you have questions about this program, please see our FAQ page or reach out to us at firstname.lastname@example.org.
+Applications are no longer open for the Summer 2023 Nonprofit and Public Interest Policy Fellowship.
+If you are still interested in this program, please reach out to us at firstname.lastname@example.org.

 To stay updated on our other programming, join our mailing list here.